How Black Holes Work

 Advertisement

 The Kerr black hole, which is probably the most common form in nature, rotates because the star from which it was formed was rotating.
-When the rotating star collapses, the core continues to rotate, and this carried over to the black hole (conservation of angular momentum).
+When the rotating star collapses, the core continues to rotate, and this carries over to the black hole (conservation of angular momentum).
 The Kerr black hole has the following parts:

-• Singularity - The collapsed core
+• Singularity: the collapsed core

-• Event horizon - The opening of the hole
+• Event horizon: the opening of the hole

-• Ergosphere - An egg-shaped region of distorted space around the event horizon (The distortion is caused by the spinning of the black hole, which "drags" the space around it.)
+• Ergosphere: an egg-shaped region of distorted space around the event horizon (The distortion is caused by the spinning of the black hole, which "drags" the space around it.)

-• Static limit - The boundary between the ergosphere and normal space
+• Static limit: the boundary between the ergosphere and normal space

 If an object passes into the ergosphere it can still be ejected from the black hole by gaining energy from the hole's rotation.